 Newcastle Weight Loss and Obesity Surgery

-Sea Change takes a holistic approach to weight loss and ongoing weight management as we believe this is key to long-term success.
+We believe this is key to long-term success.
 We work closely with local GPs and other specialists, and our onsite team includes a dietitian, psychologist and clinical nurse specialist.
-Typically, our patients have a BMI over 35, have not achieved adequate weight loss with diet and exercise, and are looking for a more permanent solution.

-Our surgeons, Dr Mark Gately and Dr Martin McLeod, were specialty trained in General Surgery in the Hunter region and undertook sub-speciality training in bariatric surgery in dedicated bariatric centres, both within Australia and internationally.
-They are highly trained to perform a variety of weight loss surgery procedures and hold regular webinars to share their knowledge and experience in achieving long-term weight loss success.
+Our surgeons Dr Mark Gately & Dr Martin McLeod were specialty trained in General Surgery in the Hunter Region and had subspecialty training in dedicated bariatric centres in Australia and internationally.
+They are highly trained to perform weight loss surgery procedures.

 Frequently Asked Questions